 Since you’ll start working on new OKRs in the next quarter, the OKRs of the current quarter should all be closed in the first week of a new quarter — at the latest.

 I often see that people use the last weeks of a quarter to give their OKRs a final push.
 Sometimes they even need the first few days of a new quarter to wrap them up.
-That’s perfectly fine and is also why I recommend everyone to close the OKRs during the first week of a new quarter (at the latest).
-That way, you can be sure the final results are in and the efforts to drive progress for this OKR have come to an end.
-You definitely want to avoid situations where people say “Yes, progress is only 40% but maybe I still manage to get this deal through which will increase progress to 60%”.
+That’s perfectly fine and that is also why I recommend everyone to close the OKRs during the first week of a new quarter.
+That way, you can be sure the final results are in and that the efforts to drive progress for this OKR have come to an end.
+You want to avoid situations where people say “Yes, progress is only at 40%, but maybe I still manage to get this deal through which will increase progress to 60%”.

 Can it be ok to close OKRs at a later point?